Written by Sonal Patel - Career Advisor, Student and Graduate Employment, Mohawk College

 Do you read reviews of products before making a purchase?
 Similar to that, recommendations and endorsements from others add credibility to your profile.
 These testimonials validate your skills and work ethic.

-What can you do: Don’t be shy about asking collogues, class mates, mentors, supervisors for LinkedIn recommendations.
+What can you do: Don’t be shy about asking colleagues, class mates, mentors, supervisors for LinkedIn recommendations.
 Follow the “Request and Give” rule: be sure to offer to write one for them in return.
 This not only helps them but also strengthens your professional relationship.
 Here is a template for your request: “Hello XYZ, could you write a recommendation for me highlighting our work on project ABC?
 I would be happy to do the same for you”

 Using Hashtags